-For safety reasons, pupils are not allowed to carry medication, other than a maximum of two over the counter pain relief tablets, unless agreed on an individual basis.
-Such arrangements will only be agreed after completion of a 'Request for Child to Carry His/Her Own Medicine Form.
-All other medicines must be handed into reception on entry to the Polar Re-Start School.
+For safety reasons, pupils are not allowed to carry medication, as agreed on an individual basis.
+Such arrangements will only be agreed after completion of a parent/foster parent written confirmation.
+All other medicines must be handed into reception on entry to the school premises.